NTCarlos/BeatTheBot/README.md

 # BeatTheBot
-Beat a bot using the Chat Wars Arena Logic
+Beat a bot using the Chat Wars Arena Logic in a C# Console App.